canonical/cloud-init/doc/rtd/explanation/boot.rst

 A platform identification tool called ``ds-identify`` runs in the first stage.
 This tool detects which platform the instance is running on.
 This tool is integrated into the init system to disable cloud-init when no platform is found, and enable cloud-init when a valid platform is detected.
-This stage might not be present for every installation of cloud-init.

 .. _boot-Local: